tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 Note: Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-The time tracker for this lesson can be viewed here: [Time Tracker.xlsx](TimeTracker.xlsx)
+The Time Tracker for this lesson can be viewed here: [Time Tracker.xlsx](TimeTracker.xlsx)

 - - -

 ### 1. Instructor Do: Welcome (5 min)

-The instructor will kick off the class by welcoming students and briefly introducing the concepts and skills for Unit 10 and today's class.
-The focus of this activity will be introducing students to **time series analysis**, **machine learning**, and how the two can be used together to create and predict trends in various financial markets (i.e., stocks and real estate).
+Kick things off by welcoming students, then briefly introduce the concepts and skills for today's class and Unit 10.
+The focus of this activity will be to introduce students to the world of **time series analysis** and **machine learning**, and how they are used together to create and predict trends in various financial markets (i.e., stocks and real estate).

-Welcome the students back to class.
-Communicate to them that this unit will commence their journey into the world of time series analysis and machine learning.

 - - -